dave/wildernessprime/content/expeditions/summer-haute-route-2018/part-5-la-fouly-courmayeur.en.md

 image: "/v1549729285/IMG_4681%20%281%29.jpg"
 keywords: []
 author: dave
+description_with_context: We pick up the trail of the Tour du Mont Blanc, as we hike over the pass to Italy and down the valley to Courmayeur.
+Onwards and upwards into the foothills of Mont Blanc from Lac Champex towards Italy.
+La Fouly is a cute little town with an amazing view, and I'd highly recommend staying at the excellent Maya Joie hostel.
+social_posts: true
+description_facebook: ''
+description_twitter: 'We pick up the trail of the Tour du Mont Blanc, as we hike over the pass to Italy and down the valley to Courmayeur.
+Onwards and upwards into the foothills of Mont Blanc from Lac Champex towards Italy.
+La Fouly is a cute little town with an amazing view, and I''d highly recommend staying at the excellent Maya Joie hostel. #tourdumontblanc #tmb'
+description_instagram: ''
+description_pinterest: ''
+description_tumblr: ''

 ---
 Onwards and upwards into the foothills of Mont Blanc from Lac Champex towards Italy.
 La Fouly is a cute little town with an amazing view, and I'd highly recommend staying at the excellent Maya Joie hostel.